HectorLeeYE/CS205_AndroidApp/README.md

 (Currently the Bombs fly across the top and bottom of the screen at high speed -> need to edit the code params such that they appear as static objects
 at random positions on the screen as the game progresses + handle collision event on them)

-Uses Mutex and Multithreading, got an A+.
-To all SMU students who are trying to Google for a game, I don't mind if you use mine, but at the very least just ask me for permission or credit me, yeah?